 - Request for proposal (RFP): When we want to broaden our network or fund multiple organizations for a project, we will issue an RFP.
 Public RFPs are posted on our website and distributed to our email list; private RFPs are directed to specific organizations.

 - Policy and convening: Depending on the subject, we will use one of the models above to seek policy-relevant research ranging from landscape analyses to more formal studies.
 This research will often be presented via a forum or convening.

 RIZE grants vary in amount and are dependent on criteria of the program.
 We encourage you to apply for grants for which your program is a clear fit.

 RIZE issues RPFs throughout the year.
 We announce these through our email distribution list and by posting them on our website.
 Please note that we are unable to consider unsolicited proposals for donations.
 Sign up for our distribution list here.

 RIZE does not accept applications from religious institutions, for-profit institutions, or individuals.

 RIZE provides grants to 501c(3) organizations that are based and operate in Massachusetts.
 As part of its vetting process, RIZE requires audited financial statements and IRS 990s for the past two years from organizations seeking grant funding.

-If an organization does not have its own tax-exempt designation, it must provide proof of tax-exempt designation for a fiscal agent.
+If an organization does not have its own tax-exempt designation, it must provide proof of tax-exempt designation from its fiscal agent.

 RIZE issues RPFs throughout the year.
 Information about the deadlines are included in the grant guidelines.